-Section 7-9-69.6. - Liability
+Sec.
+7-9-69.6. - Liability.

-The Ordinance shall not be construed to impose any liability upon the County, its officers or employees for the performance of any act or the failure to perform any act under this Ordinance, and shall not relieve the owner from the duty to keep any tree upon his or her property in such condition as to prevent it from causing damage or constituting a nuisance.
-By enactment of this Ordinance, the County is not assuming responsibility for the maintenance of Protected Trees, nor relieving the property owner of the duty to maintain such trees at the property owner's expense.
-Furthermore, it shall be the obligation and duty of each property owner to demonstrate compliance with this Ordinance.
+The Tree Preservation Regulations shall not be construed to impose any liability upon the County, its officers or employees for the performance of any act or the failure to perform any act under the Regulations, and shall not relieve the owner from the duty to keep any tree upon his or her property in such condition as to prevent it from causing damage or constituting a nuisance.
+By enactment of the Tree Preservation Regulations, the County is not assuming responsibility for the maintenance of Protected Trees, nor relieving the property owner of the duty to maintain such trees at the property owner's expense.
+Furthermore, it shall be the obligation and duty of each property owner to demonstrate compliance with the Tree Preservation Regulations.

-Section 7-9-70. -7-9-145 - Off-street parking and loading regulations.
+Sec.
+7-9-70. - 7-9-145 Off-street parking and loading regulations.